Five Best Designer Evening Bags Online

 But I digress.
 The bag.
 Look, overall the design team at D&G have put in some hours and some effort.
 When you spend a fortune on an evening bag you want it to appear like someone with actual design credentials showed up to the factory that day.

 Vaguely religious overtones–blood red stones, crowned hearts–are fine for the walls and ceiling of a medieval European bishop’s locked backroom but a little TOO much on a bag–or clothing.
-Though that’s just me.
-I’ve always found the baroque ‘DNA’ of D&G a bit de-pressing.
+Though that’s just Miss Cee, who’s always found the baroque ‘DNA’ of D&G a bit de-pressing.

 Primary-color accents on a dark background give this Chanel clutch an air of 1980s’ pop art fabulousness.
 But the clasp, in cabochon sapphire blue and silver, channels Cartier.
 Clever juxtaposition or just confusing?
 Lord knows Miss Cee can’t work THAT one out.
 But Lord also knows this bag would look DIVINE with a Little Black Dress.
 And some Grace Jones playing in the background.